-One of the key tests to determine the status of a charity is whether or not it exists to benefit the public as all charities have to satisfy the public benefit requirement.
+One of the key tests to determine the status of a charity is whether or not it exists to benefit the public as all charities have to satisfy what is known as the public benefit requirement.

 In addition, the people running the organisation must be judged "fit and proper", though there is no prescribed set of criteria for exactly what this means.